On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: Other topological spaces associated with -buildings

-Throughout this section, we let $X$ be a locally finite $\tld A_2$-building and $\Gamma \leq \Aut(X)$ be a discrete subgroup acting cocompactly on $X$.
+Throughout this section, we let $X$ be a locally finite $\widetilde A_2$-building and $\Gamma \leq \Aut(X)$ be a discrete subgroup consisting of type preserving automorphisms which acts cocompactly on $X$.
 The goal of this section is to define auxiliary topological spaces associated with the pair $(X, \Gamma)$ and needed for subsequent developments.
-In particular we define in \S\ref{subsec:cartan-setup} the space $\scrF$ consisting of \emph{marked flats} and in \S\ref{susec:walltrees} the space $\tld\scrS$ consisting of \emph{marked wall trees}.
-It turns out that the space $\tld\scrS$ is too big for our purposes.
+In particular we define in \S\ref{subsec:cartan-setup} the space $\scrF$ consisting of \emph{marked flats} and in \S\ref{susec:walltrees} the space $\widetilde\scrS$ consisting of \emph{marked wall trees}.
+It turns out that the space $\widetilde\scrS$ is too big for our purposes.
 We therefore define the notion of \emph{restricted marked wall trees} and study the space of such objects in \S\ref{subsec:rmwt}.
 Unfortunately, this makes our discussion a bit technical.
 With the hope to help the reader to overcome those technicalities, we provide in \S\ref{subsec:broadpic} a broad overview of the spaces we consider and the maps connecting them.